SyntaxWave-Studio/Godium/README.md

 This is my first major step into the world of C++ systems programming and working with the Qt6 framework.
 If you have ideas for optimizing interface rendering algorithms, managing memory allocations, or designing a stable Plugin API — pull requests and issues are always welcome!
 Let's build the lightest editor together.

-Since this is my first large-scale project, the code architecture and memory management systems may contain bugs, hacks, or suboptimal solutions.
-If you notice leaks, excessive allocations, or places where Qt6 could perform better — feel free to open an issue or send pull requests with fixes.
+Since this is my first large-scale project, the code architecture may contains bugs, hacks, or suboptimal solutions.
+If you notice places where Qt6 could perform better — feel free to open an issue or send pull requests with fixes.
 I am actively learning and welcome constructive criticism!

 You can write here or message me directly on Discord — vladik88 is my username.